Myrtle Creek, Oregon

 Myrtle Creek is a city in Douglas County, Oregon, United States.
-The population was 3,439 at the 2010 census.
+The population was 3,481 at the 2020 census.

 History

 Myrtle Creek was named for the groves of Oregon myrtle (also known as California laurel), growing nearby.
 A Myrtle Creek post office was established in 1854 with Lazarus Wright as postmaster.
 In 1862, Wright sold the land for a town site to John Hall, who laid out Myrtle Creek in 1865.

+In 1868, Letitia Carson received a certificate of ownership for her homestead claim near Myrtle Creek, making her one of the first 71 people in the country to secure a claim under the Homestead Act.
+She was the only Black woman to do so in Oregon.

 The city has two covered bridges.
 The first, Neal Lane Bridge, carries Neal Lane Road over South Myrtle Creek on the southeastern outskirts of the city.
 It was built in 1939.
 At 42 ft long, it is one of the shortest covered bridges in Oregon and the only one with a kingpost truss.

 In 1990, the City of Myrtle Creek acquired timbers from the former Horse Creek Bridge in Lane County and used them to build another covered bridge over Myrtle Creek.
 The bridge connects a parking area to the city's Mill Site Park.